You can call me Mike. I live to play guitar.

 At the time I was deciding on a major, everyone told me I couldn't make a living in music.
 So as a "backup plan" I double-majored in digital graphics.
 That path led me to an internship which then led to a paid position in the film industry.
 But my heart just wasn't in it.
 It always about music to me.
 It didn't take me long to realize that I would never succeed as a musician if I had this "backup plan" mentality.
 So I quit my job and dove all into music.

 With the help of some amazing teachers I graduated and then began to carve out my place as a musician in my hometown.
 I toured the United States playing south Louisiana folk music called Zydeco.
 I played in gospel music in churches, rock n' roll in bars, soul in restaurants, even traditional Chinese music in a museum once.
 I played whatever they would let me play wherever they would let me play it.
 As time went on, I realized it was time to move to a city that was as serious about music as I was.
 So I packed everything and me and my newly wed wife moved to New Orleans, where I planned to get my Masters degree in jazz studies.
 Except not everything works out how you plan.
 I quit after a year; it just wasn't the right fit.
-But I needed grad school to get me here because now I'm playing more than I would've thought possible back home.
+But I needed grad school to get me here because now I'm playing and working more than I would've thought possible back home.
 Everything happens for a reason.

 So many great things are in the works, and the future is bright.
 I'm so fortunate to be able to do what I do for a living and share my musical journey with people like you.